lucky-chap/shelf/README.md

 - Backend (Encore env/secrets, configured in Infrastructure tab or .env for local dev ONLY):
   - UNSPLASH_ACCESS_KEY (optional, used server-side when searching Unsplash)
-  - POLAR_API_KEY (required to enable Store)
-  - POLAR_ORGANIZATION_ID (required to scope Polar API calls)

 Important:
 - Never put secret keys in frontend code.
 - The Unsplash backend API validates that UNSPLASH_ACCESS_KEY is set, or returns a clear error.
-- The Store backend validates that Polar keys are configured, or returns a clear error and hides store UI.

 ### Unsplash Configuration